nguyentruongtuan/formula1/README.md

 - Access url http://localhost:3000

 **Note**
-replace 3000 with config port at step 1 when access url
+replace 3000 with port at config step when access url